 First, let’s take a look at the energy-consumption behind inefficient air conditioning planning.
 It often comes down to incorrect equipment sizing or improper system installation, which can reduce an air-conditioner's performance by thirty percent or more.
 What’s worse, there is also a possibility for complete system failure.
 Improper refrigerant charging also often results in reduced system efficiency and improper refrigerant charging can result in frequent system freeze-ups.
 Basically, improper unit sizing includes over-sizing resulting in insufficient system run-time.
 This often hinders the dehumidification process.
 Technicians and homeowners need to be aware of proper air conditioning installation procedures.

 On the other hand, the advantage of proper system selection and air conditioning installation procedures can assure better overall system performance.
 Energy-efficient air conditioning selection and installation services assure better performance–to the tune of around twenty percent savings on home cooling costs for the average homeowner.
-Accurate product sizing and HVAC installation also delivers more even air flow throughout an entire home.
+Accurate product sizing and HVAC installation also deliver more even airflow throughout the entire home.
 Generally, the overall comfort to the entire family increases when the dehumidification systems work better, so the air remains cooler.

 HVAC Installation – Damage Complications Due to Improper A/C Installation